 Although PGE is currently scheduled to recover the costs of Colstrip generation by 2030, some co-owners of Units 3 and 4 have sought approval to recover their costs sooner in their respective jurisdictions.
 In its most recent depreciation study filed with the OPUC in January 2021, PGE proposed to accelerate depreciation on Colstrip generation assets through 2027.
-The Company continues to evaluate its ongoing investment in Colstrip, including the possibility of earlier closure of these facilities.
+In late July 2021, certain parties to PGE's depreciation study docket (OPUC Docket UM 2152) reached a stipulated settlement, which will accelerate depreciation on the Colstrip generation assets through December 31, 2025.
+If the settlement is approved by the OPUC, the resulting depreciation rates would be utilized in the Company's pending 2022 General Rate Case (2022 GRC).
+For further information on the 2022 GRC, see "General Rate Case" in the "Perform as a Business" section of this Overview.
+The Company continues to evaluate its ongoing investment in Colstrip, including the possibility of PGE's exit from these facilities.
+See Note 8, Contingencies, in the Notes to Condensed Consolidated Financial Statements in Item 1.-"Financial Statements," for information regarding legal proceedings related to Colstrip.

-Any reduction in generation from Colstrip has the potential to provide capacity on the Colstrip Transmission facilities, which stretch from eastern Montana to near the western end of the state to serve markets in the Pacific Northwest and neighboring states.
+Any reduction in generation from Colstrip has the potential to provide capacity on the Colstrip Transmission facilities, which stretch from eastern Montana to near the western end of that state to serve markets in the Pacific Northwest and neighboring states.
 PGE has a 15% ownership interest in, and capacity on, the Colstrip Transmission facilities.
-Renewable energy development in the state of Montana might benefit from any excess transmission capacity that may become available.
+Renewable energy development might benefit from any excess transmission capacity that may become available.